datopian/ckan-ng-harvest/readmeNGHarvestsummary.md

  - [ ] Making logs readable for non-tech user [1 day for MVP and then iterated based on feedback]
     - [ ] Analyze the actual logs and its HTML version.
 Show it inside some UI we define.
 Analyze this and improve.

+### Repos for each repo?
+Are we going to use one repo for all harvester or one repo for each?  > Yes, different repo and have a registry to have auto installed.

 Future work:
 Additional reporting, improved design of UI, new sources?
 Create a proper backend for config and db outstide CKAN.

-# Architecture
-Are we going to use one repo for all harvester or one repo for each?  > Yes, different repo and have a registry to have auto installed.
-This definition will help to know how each new harvester will be built.
-Before to create any new harvester we need some definitions here.

 # Check-list of sources types
  - [x] data.json